RattleyCooper/selenext/README.md

 ## About

-One of the benefits of using `Slack` is the ability to run middleware on your `peewee` models using `Jambi`.  `Jambi` uses reflection to find middleware and runs the appropriate middleware methods automatically.
+One of the benefits of using `Slack` is the ability to run middleware on your `peewee` models using [`Jambi`](https://github.com/Wykleph/Slack/blob/master/Helpers/Database.py).  `Jambi` uses reflection to find middleware and runs the appropriate middleware methods automatically.
 This takes care of data manipulation on the database side of things pretty well.
-The idea of `SiteAutomations` was also implimented to give a command-like structure to your automation flow.
+The idea of [`SiteAutomations`](https://github.com/Wykleph/Slack/tree/master/SiteAutomations) was also implemented to give a command-like structure to your automation flow.
 Writing all of your automations inside of a `SiteAutomation` keeps things modular and neatly organized.
 There are also helper methods for filtering web elements returned by `Selenium`'s `find_elements` method(more on that later).